Written by a student of the Qur’an – may Allah grant him success, forgiveness, and conceal his faults.

 And had I known that there belonged to Allah a single letter that I did not know of, and I could not reach it except through exchange of my family and wealth, then I would have willingly traded them, and I seek pardon from Allah for my excessive speech and inadequate actions.

 In the Name of Allah the Most Merciful the Especially Merciful, “Say: “In the Bounty of Allah, and in His Mercy -therein let them rejoice.”
 That is better than what they amass.”
 [Yunus 10:58].

 Allah the Almighty has certainly spoken the truth.

 It was written on the night of the khatm of the Qur’an, 29th of Ramadan, 1439AH, in the Prophet’s Mosque ﷺ, behind the chamber of my grandmother Fatima (the daughter of the Messenger ﷺ), may Allah be pleased with her, her husband and their children, their offspring until the day of Judgement.

-This was translated from Arabic by a SiblingsOfIlm author.
+This was translated from Arabic by a SiblingsOfIlm volunteer.
 Original Arabic can be found here.